Destination | Nepal |

 Altitude sickness is preventable, but it can be life-threatening if you ignore its symptoms.

-You will start from Bhulbhule (845m) and trek in low elevation for four to five days before reaching Manang (3540m).
+You will start from Bhulbhule (845m) and trek in low elevations for four to five days before reaching Manang (3540m).
 The trek buildup provides plenty of time for your body to cope with the high-altitude environment and reduces the chance of altitude sickness problems.

-Our trekking leaders and guides have extensive first aid training and are well-experienced in the Himalayas.
+Our trekking leaders and guides have extensive first-aid training and are well-experienced in the Himalayas.
 We constantly use oximeters to monitor your oxygen level and detect early altitude sickness symptoms.

 We guarantee that your health will be in reliable hands.
 Your trek leader or guide will suggest ways to take precautions.
 The best way to prevent altitude sickness is to take your time as you trek and drink at least 4 liters a day.

-Please note that your group leader has the ultimate authority to continue or stop your ascent based on your overall condition of team members.
+Please note that your group leader has the ultimate authority to continue or stop your ascent based on the overall condition of team members.
 It is essential to keep in mind that some are more vulnerable than others.

 Physical Condition & Experience Requirements